Quickstart: Add an enterprise application

 In this quickstart, you use the Azure Active Directory Admin Center to add an enterprise application to your Azure Active Directory (Azure AD) tenant.
 Azure AD has a gallery that contains thousands of enterprise applications that have been pre-integrated.
 Many of the applications your organization uses are probably already in the gallery.
 This quickstart uses the application named Azure AD SAML Toolkit as an example, but the concepts apply for most enterprise applications in the gallery.

 It is recommended that you use a non-production environment to test the steps in this quickstart.

-To add an application to your Azure AD tenant, you need:
+To add an enterprise application to your Azure AD tenant, you need: